gia-uh/leto/docs/index.md

 # Welcome to the LETO MVP docs

-In this documentation you will find the necessary instructions to set up an interact with the LETO application.
+In this documentation, you will find the necessary instructions to set up and interact with the LETO application.

 !!! warning
     LETO is a work-in-progress, and it's currently not suitable for production use.
-Everything in this documentation can change at any time until the APIs are fully stabilized.
+Everything in this documentation can change at any time until the APIs are stable.

 ## Quick start

-The easiest way to get LETO up and running at the moment is to clone the source code repository and spin up the development environment.
+The easiest way to get LETO up and running is to clone the source code repository and spin up the development environment.
 You will need `docker` and `git` installed.
 If you are on Linux, there's a `makefile` ready for you.